MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 Before you adopt Servicing Profiles, please consider the following:

-- All devices matching the ruleset will be switched over to Monthly Enterprise Channel and kept up to date going forward.
+- All devices matching the rule set will be switched over to Monthly Enterprise Channel and kept up to date going forward.
 - There is currently no way to include or exclude specific devices.
 - Double-check if your network is set up to handle the traffic caused by moving devices to Monthly Enterprise Channel and the monthly updates.